Yeah, I know it took forever. I have no excuse.

 Before anyone could say anything else, I turn around and leave the apartment, wiping a small tear from my cheek without anyone noticing.

 And then I started walking.
 And walking.
 And walking.
-Until I was standing in front of the place where I'll most likely spend my last moments, trying to take with me as much Strigois as I could.
+Until I was standing in front of the place where I'll most likely spend my last moments, trying to take with me as many Strigois as I could.